MachineEditor/DeepFaceLab-MVE/README.md

 H64 - good for straight faces as a demo and for low vram.

-H128 - good for straight faces, gives highest resolution and details possible in 2019.
-Absolute best for asian faces, because they are flat, similar and evenly lighted with clear skin.
+H128 - good for straight faces, gives higher resolution and details.

 DF - good for side faces, but results in a lower resolution and details.
 Covers more area of cheeks.
 Keeps face unmorphed.
 Good for similar face shapes.

 LIAE - can partially fix dissimilar face shapes, but results in a less recognizable face.

+SAE - new flexible model.
+Absolute best in 2019.

 SAE tips:

-- SAE - actually contains all other models, but better due to multiscale decoder + pixel loss.
+- SAE - actually contains all other models, but better due to smooth DSSIM-MSE(pixel loss) transition.
 Just set style powers to 0.0 to work as default (H128/DF/LIAE) model.

 - if src faceset has number of faces more than dst faceset, model can be not converged.
 In this case try 'Feed faces to network sorted by yaw' option.